 On May 7 th, four congressmen introduced the Better Respiration through Expanded Access to Tele-Health (BREATHE) Act into the US House of Representatives.
 The BEATHE Act proposes a three-year pilot program allowing qualified respiratory therapists to use telemedicine platforms to deliver healthcare services to select Medicare recipients with COPD.

 Reps.
-TJ Cox, Mike Thompson, Mike Kelly, and Earl "Buddy" Carter introduced the bill stressing the growing necessity for the healthcare industry, and for federal government agencies, to embrace new health-technologies, such as telehealth and remote patient monitoring to expand healthcare services and provide equal access to care across the country.
+TJ Cox, Mike Thompson, Mike Kelly, and Earl "Buddy" Carter introduced the bill stressing the growing necessity for the healthcare industry, and for federal government agencies, to embrace new health-technologies, such as telehealth and remote patient monitoring to improve healthcare access and expand healthcare services across the country.

 The BREATHE Act has received support from multiple healthcare and health-tech advocacy organization including the American Association of Respiratory Care (AARC).
 The bill is being hailed by supporters as a crucial step forward for telehealth and for patient care for the 11 million US citizens living with COPD.